aoanla/SRDBlog-Src/posts/2019/06/southafrica2019.rst

   P-Town Roller Derby intraleague, Sept 2016 [Photo: Marko Van Der Zwan]

 With the high relative cost of engaging in Roller Derby in South Africa comes a related issue in South Africa: inclusivity.
-Whilst around 80% of the population of South Africa is classed as "Black African" by the country's own demographics\*, non-white South Africans are overwhelmingly more likely to be in poverty - about half of all "Black Africans" and 20% of "coloured" South Africans, compared to one or two percent of white South Africans.
+Whilst around 80% of the population of South Africa is classed as "Black African" by the country's own demographics\*, non-white South Africans are also overwhelmingly more likely to be in poverty - about half of all "Black Africans" and 20% of "coloured" South Africans, compared to one or two percent of white South Africans.
 This inherently introduces a basis into the accessibility of an expensive sport like Roller Derby, and means that, at present, South African derby is much "whiter" than South Africa itself.

 Even worse, there is also a large disparity within the South African population in terms of language (English is only the 4th most common first language in South Africa, with Zulu, Xhosa and Afrikaans all more widespread - and most Roller Derby resources are not available in any of those languages); and in terms of geographical segregation, with the poorer (and less white) population tending to live in different places to the middle classes.